 Sam Contis brilliantly strung together a book of Lange’s photos, cataloging people living along the west coast, and particularly around San Francisco.
 One of the many motifs present throughout the work are images of people sleeping during the daylight hours.
 But it also takes a hard look at the working class struggles of the day.

-See my full review of the Ilford Sprite 35-II camera here, or find one on Amazon here.
+See my full review of the Ilford Sprite 35-II camera here, or find one for the film photographer in your life on Amazon here.

-The Film Developers’ Cookbook by Stevel Anchell and Bill Troop is one of th most informative and up to date books on film photography.
-The latest edition was published in 2018, meaning it has information on all of the latest changes in film photography.
+The Film Developers’ Cookbook by Bill Troop and Steve Anchell is one of the most informative and up-to-date books on film photography.
+The latest edition was published in 2018, meaning it has information on most of the latest changes in film photography.